Recently, Qwen3.5 has been one of the hottest models in the community. It’s a vision language model that’s relatively small and performs well

 In general, larger parameter counts have better capabilities, at the cost of higher memory usage and latency.
 Quantization is another factor that influences both size and speed.
 Lower-bit quantization reduces memory usage and improves latency.

-For example: qwen3.5:35b is the model tag, while its parameter count is approximately 36 billion.
+For example, qwen3.5:35b is a model tag, while its parameter count is approximately 36 billion.
 It also comes with different

 With this information, you can estimate the required memory usage using the following formula (from BentoML):